-The development of the Resolution Project's TSF design included a significant effort to avoid and minimize impacts to potential waters of the U.S. As indicated above, an exhaustive evaluation of TSF alternatives was completed by the USFS and the Corps, including other mine (brownfields) sites in Arizona (USFS 2019).
-While the use of one of these brownfields sites would likely have avoided impacts to waters of the U.S., the agencies determined that none of the brownfields alternatives were feasible.
+The development of alternatives for Resolution's proposed underground copper and molybdenum mine design included a significant effort to avoid and minimize impacts to potential waters of the U.S. to the extent practicable.
+As described above, only certain alternative locations for the TSF, pipelines, and associated facilities analyzed in the practicability analysis have impacts to potential waters of the U.S. An exhaustive evaluation of TSF alternatives was completed by the USFS and cooperating agencies, including the Corps.
+This evaluation of alternatives included other existing mine, or brownfields, sites in Arizona (USFS 2019).
+While the use of one of these brownfields sites would likely have avoided impacts to waters of the U.S., the agencies determined that none of the brownfields alternatives were available, feasible, or reasonable alternatives for TSF locations and those sites were therefore dismissed from detailed analysis.
+After dismissal of the brownfield alternatives, 15 initial alternative TSF locations to that location proposed in the GPO were screened and assessed using criteria developed from the public and agency scoping processes conducted by the USFS, as well as input from cooperating agencies and Resolution Copper (USFS 2019).